addy-dclxvi/almighty-dotfiles/README.md

 ![dotfiles](https://raw.githubusercontent.com/addy-dclxvi/almighty-dotfiles/master/header.png)

 ## Introduction
-A collection of configs to be placed in the users home directory usually prefixed with a period, hence the name dotfiles.
+A collection of configs to be placed in the user's home directory usually prefixed with a period, hence the name dotfiles.
-This repo is actually intended for my personal backup, but everyone are welcome to use these resources.
+This repo is actually intended for my personal backup, but everyone is welcome to use these resources.
 Maybe not always up to date with my current setup.
 I also put some explanations in this README file, because people say they are interested with my setup.
 I hope this will be useful.
-Also, please read what written inside the files before use.
+Also, please read what is written inside the files before use.
 And remember, copying configuration file doesn't make it instantly work :wink: <br />

 ## Preview

 ## Openbox : Vinyl
 ![preview-openbox](https://raw.githubusercontent.com/addy-dclxvi/almighty-dotfiles/master/preview-openbox.jpg) <br />
 **Openbox Theme** : Arroundie (included in this repo).
-To get the rounded corner, You need *openbox-patched* (AUR).
+To get the rounded corner, you need *openbox-patched* (AUR).
-Or if You are on Debian, You can read [this](https://forums.bunsenlabs.org/viewtopic.php?id=3173) discussion on BunsenLabs Forum to get it. <br />
+Or if you are on Debian, you can read [this](https://forums.bunsenlabs.org/viewtopic.php?id=3173) discussion on BunsenLabs Forum to get it. <br />
 **GTK Theme** : [Lumiere](https://github.com/addy-dclxvi/gtk-theme-collections), **Panel** : tint2,
 **Running Apps** : Feh, Thunar, & vim inside termite <br />
 **Now Playing** : Led Zeppelin - Since I Have Been Loving You <br /> <br />